input-output-hk/haskell.nix/docs/index.md

 - component level control when building packages
 - reduction of `dontCheck` for cyclic dependencies
 - reducing build times by building libraries and tests in parallel
-- moving more logic into nix
+- more logic encoded in nix expressions
 - decoupling of Haskell and nixpkgs

 ### cross compilation